Philipbear/msbuddy/README.md

 ## Contact
 To contribute to `msbuddy`, please feel free to [file an issue](https://github.com/Philipbear/msbuddy/issues), or submit a pull request with improvements.

-You are always welcome to directly contact the msbuddy developer & maintainer Shipei Xing (s1xing@health.ucsd.edu).
+You are welcome to directly contact the msbuddy developer & maintainer Shipei Xing (s1xing@health.ucsd.edu).